 With the start of term approaching, do you know your calculator options?

-We can imagine that, for maths teachers, this can often lead to questions about calculators, and what devices are best-suited to learners of varying abilities and at different stages in their education.
+We can imagine that, for maths teachers, this often leads to questions about calculators, and what devices are best-suited to learners of varying abilities and at different stages in their education.

 Casio provides a range of powerful technology to support all classes and students.
 We also like to share expert insights into the features, benefits and classroom applications of specific calculator models, alongside dedicated resources and support to help you gain maximum benefit from your devices.